-When we arrived at the entrance to the ruins, we banded up with a fabulous local guide named Rebekah.
-She spoke excellent English and was knowledgeable and entertaining.
+When we arrived at the entrance to the ruins, we banded up with a fabulous and entertaining local guide named Rebekah.
 Once our group was assembled, Rebekah led us to this:

 I was spellbound.
 I might have had doubts about Machu Picchu, but seeing the ruins in person made me a believer.
 I understand the hype now: it’s truly majestic.